 It is no secret that chicken is suitable for most people.

 If you eat it with the skin, it also provides collagen, which the body needs for skin, hair, muscles, and joints.

-In addition to a proven protein source, it can also be used as chicken soup, ideal for breaking more extended periods of therapeutic fasting.
+In addition to being a proven protein source, it can also be used as chicken soup, ideal for breaking more extended periods of therapeutic fasting.